-To mechanically install the Delta 66, do the following:
+To mechanically install the Delta TDIF, do the following:

 - 1. Turn off your computer. - 2.
 Remove the computer's cover and position the computer so that you may easily access its PCI slots. - 3.
-Select the PCI slot where you will install your Delta 66 PCI host card.
+Select the PCI slot where you will install your Delta TDIF PCI host card.
 Make sure the slot is a PCI slot.
 If you don't know what "PCI slot" means, check the owner's manual for your computer.
-PCI slots are distinguishable from ISA slots by being shorter and set back farther from the outside of the computer, however some newer computers have only PCI slots. - 4.
-Before removing the Delta 66 PCI host card from its protective anti-static bag, touch the metal power supply case of the computer in order to dissipate any static electricity your body may have accumulated.
-You might want to pick up a grounding wrist strap (available from electronics stores like Radio Shack) if you want to be doubly sure you aren't carrying a static charge that could damage the card.

-- 5. Remove the metal bracket that covers the access hole on the back of the computer.
+PCI slots are distinguishable from ISA slots by being shorter and set back farther from the outside of the computer, however some newer computers have only PCI slots.
+Newer Macintoshs will have only PCI slots. - 4.
+Before removing the Delta TDIF PCI host card from its protective antistatic bag, touch the metal power supply case of the computer in order to dissipate any static electricity your body may have accumulated.
+You might want to pick up a grounding wrist strap (available from electronics stores like Radio Shack) if you want to be doubly sure you aren't carrying a static charge that could damage the card. - 5.
+Remove the metal bracket that covers the access hole on the back of the computer.
 This bracket is usually fastened to the computer with a single screw. - 6.
-Position the Delta 66 PCI host card over the target PCI slot and fit the card loosely over it with the card in the upright position.
+Position the Delta TDIF PCI host card over the target PCI slot and fit the card loosely over it with the card in the upright position.
 Press the card gently but firmly downward into the slot until the card is completely and squarely seated in the slot.
 If the card seems difficult to seat, a slight rocking motion may help. - 7.
-Screw the Delta 66 PCI host card's metal bracket down into the screw hole on the back of your computer using the screw you removed in step 5 above. - 8.
+Screw the Delta TDIF PCI host card's metal bracket down into the bracket hole on the back of your computer using the screw you removed in step 5 above. - 8.
 Place the cover back on your computer.

-Now it is time to connect the Delta 66 break-out box to the PCI host card that you have just installed.
-Never attach the break-out box with the computer turned on.
+Now it is time to connect the Delta TDIF's breakout cable to the PCI host card that you have just installed.
+Never attach the break-out cable with the computer turned on.
 Doing so could damage the PCI card, and void your warranty.
+Similarly, you should power down your computer before attaching your TDIF device to the 25-pin connector.

 With your computer turned off: